Computer Classroom Policies

 The following policies are in effect in all of the computer classrooms staffed by the School of Informatics and Computing.

 Any questions or comments about these policies will be addressed by the Director of Technology Services.

-If a class is scheduled after open hours, students not enrolled in the class must vacate the room before class begins.
+Students not enrolled in the class must vacate the classroom before class begins.

 School of Informatics and Computing computer classrooms are quiet zones.
 Students are expected to use low voices when talking and headphones when listening to music or audible computer sounds.
 Instructor workstations may only be used during classroom time, or if approved by School of Informatics and Computing faculty or staff.

 No food or drink is allowed in School of Informatics and Computing classrooms.

 Found items are available from the technology staff in IT 259 or IT 472.